 For an excited toddler, being in a room with other people, hearing the TV, or seeing toys can be distracting.
 Things like that attract your toddler’s attention, making it difficult for them to sleep.

 However, before using an essential oil, do your research.
-Some require diluting, and others contain chemical fillers that you don’t want near your child.
+Some require diluting, and others contain chemical fillers you don’t want near your child.
 A diffuser may also be beneficial, but ensure it’s safe to run in the child’s bedroom.

 2. Cradle